firesim/firesim/docs/Getting-Started-Guides/AWS-EC2-F1-Getting-Started/Running-Simulations/Running-a-Single-Node-Simulation.rst

 In these instructions, we'll assume that you want to boot Linux on your simulated node.
 To do so, we'll need to build our FireSim-compatible RISC-V Linux distro.
-For this tutorial, we will use a simple buildroot-based distribution.
+For this guide, we will use a simple buildroot-based distribution.
 You can do this like so:

 .. code-block:: bash